Lithos-hub/iMovies/README.md

 ![logo](https://user-images.githubusercontent.com/57297760/104850259-56674000-58ee-11eb-9add-8f684be8bbbd.jpg)

-iMovies is a web app I'm developing using Vue.js.
+iMovies is a web application developed by me using Vue + Vuetify.

 This application uses The Movie Database (TMDB) API to show info about movies (release dates, titles, vote average, overviews, etc).
-In adition, since the Version 1.5.0, the user can create custom lists of movies based in some categories like favourite movies or want to watch.
-That information is shown in My Movies section and is storaged using LocalStorage.

-//////////////

-Changelog:
+Since I started developing it at October 2019, a tons of changes have been added, such as global visual and design improvements; internationalization (English / Spanish); a login/register backend using Google Firebase Authentication; a movies CRUD backend system using Google Firebase Firestore; navigation guard or a Trivia game (available in Beta phase since version 2.3.0).

+This application is under continuous development.

+//////////////  C H A N G E L O G  //////////////

+Version 2.3.0

+- Added a Trivia game in Beta phase (pending internationalization and future changes).

 Version 2.2.1

-- Added some fixes and style improvements
+- Added some fixes and style improvements.

 Version 2.2.0

-- (Backend) Added the CRUD system for the user's movies,
+- (Backend) Added the CRUD system for the user's movies.

 Version 2.1.0

-- (Backend) Added a login/register system with Firebase (Authentication) using E-mail and password,
+- (Backend) Added a login/register system with Firebase (Authentication) using E-mail and password.
-- Added a navigation guard based on the authentication status,
+- Added a navigation guard based on the authentication status.

 Version 2.0.0